arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 - `"position"`
 - `"offset"`

-Default: the features as defined by the Analyzer itself.
+Default: the features as defined by the Analyzer itself, or inherited from the the parent field's or top-level `features` option if no `analyzer` option is set at a deeper level, closer to this option.

 @RESTSTRUCT{searchField,post_api_index_inverted_nested,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.